 ADAS uses various technologies to achieve these functions such as:

-• Radar sensors – these sensors use radio waves to detect objects around the car.
+- Radar sensors – Use radio waves to detect objects around the car, providing information about their distance and speed.

-• Sonar sensors – this sensor uses sound waves to measure distances.
+- Sonar sensors – Utilize sound waves to measure distances, commonly used in parking assistance systems.

 However, ADAS is not autonomous driving.
 On the other hand, many of the features that are included in an ADAS system are essential for autonomous driving.